The Return of the Native: Book Second: The Arrival

+Book Third: The Fascination

 At this point, Wildeve reappears; he has unexpectedly inherited a large sum of money, and is now in a better position to fulfill Eustacia's hopes.
 He comes calling on the Yeobrights in the middle of one hot August day and, although Clym is at home, he is fast asleep on the hearth after a gruelling session of furze-cutting.
 While Eustacia and Wildeve are talking, Mrs. Yeobright knocks on the door; she has decided to pay a courtesy call in the hopes of healing the estrangement between herself and her son.
 Eustacia looks out at her and then, in some alarm, ushers her visitor out at the back door.
 She hears Clym calling to his mother and, thinking his mother's knocking has awakened him, remains in the garden for a few moments.
 When Eustacia goes back inside, she finds Clym still asleep and his mother gone.
 Clym, she now realises, merely cried out his mother's name in his sleep.

+Book Four: The Closed Door

 Mrs Yeobright, it turns out, saw Eustacia looking out the window at her; she also saw Clym's gear by the door, and so knew they were both at home.
 Now, thinking she has been deliberately barred from her son's home, she miserably begins the long, hot walk home.
 Later that evening, Clym, unaware of her attempted visit, heads for Bloom's End and on the way finds her crumpled beside the path, dying from an adder's bite.
 When she expires that night from the combined effects of snake venom and heat exhaustion, Clym's grief and remorse make him physically ill for several weeks.
 Eustacia, racked with guilt, dares not tell him of her role in the tragedy; when he eventually finds out from a neighbour's child about his mother's visit—and Wildeve's—he rushes home to accuse his wife of murder and adultery.
 Eustacia refuses to explain her actions; instead, she tells him You are no blessing, my husband and reproaches him for his cruelty.
 She then moves back to her grandfather's house, where she struggles with her despair while she awaits some word from Clym.